 If you’re having trouble making ends meet while your personal injury claim proceeds, pre-settlement legal funding is a risk-free option to get the money you need now.
 In most cases, we can process your application in as little as an hour.

-While High Rise Financial is based in Los Angeles, California, we provide pre-settlement legal funding to personal injury plaintiffs from all over the country.
+While High Rise Financial is based in Los Angeles, California, we provide pre-settlement legal funding to personal injury plaintiffs from all over the country, help with pre-settlement loan.
 To get started, complete the form on the Apply Now page.
 You can also call us at (866) 407-6404 if you need assistance or have questions.